Rent vs Buy in Illinois (2026 Cost Analysis + Calculator)

 Does Illinois' fiscal situation affect housing values?

-What makes Chicago a different market from suburban or downstate Illinois?
+What makes the Chicago two-flat a fundamentally different calculation?

 What is the break-even point for buying in Illinois?

 In core Chicago neighborhoods, break-even typically falls between 4 and 6 years for buyers who can manage the property tax and HOA cost burden.
 In suburban areas with high property taxes, break-even stretches to 5 to 7 years.
 In downstate markets, break-even can arrive in 3 to 4 years.
-Use the BuyOrRent.ai calculator to model your specific city and price point.
+Two-flat buyers in Chicago who rent the second unit can break even in 2 to 3 years.
+Use the rent vs buy calculator to model your specific city and price point.

 Methodology

 This guide compares renting and buying using a total-cost-of-occupancy framework.
-Buying-side costs included: principal and interest, property taxes (using 2.1% effective rate for Chicago as base, with collar county notes), homeowner's insurance, maintenance reserve, HOA fees where applicable, and opportunity cost of the down payment.
+Buying-side costs included: principal and interest, property taxes (using 2.1% effective rate for Chicago as base; collar county rates of 2.0% to 2.8% noted separately; Cook County Class 2 residential properties are assessed at 10% of estimated market value under a triennial reassessment cycle by township — buyers should obtain a post-purchase tax estimate from the Cook County Assessor), homeowner's insurance, maintenance reserve (1% annually), HOA fees where applicable, and opportunity cost of the down payment.
+Two-flat examples reflect rental income offset against ownership cost.
 Renting-side costs included: monthly rent, renter's insurance, annual rent increases (assumed 2.5% to 3%), and assumed investment return on down payment funds.
-Illinois data draws on Illinois Realtors Association, Illinois Department of Revenue property tax data, and ATTOM tax analysis as of early 2026.
+All appreciation figures represent historical patterns and are not forecasts of future performance.
+Illinois data draws on Illinois Realtors Association, Illinois Department of Revenue property tax data, Cook County Assessor's Office, ATTOM tax analysis, and IHDA program data as of early 2026.

 Editorial Note: This article is for general informational and educational purposes only.
 It does not constitute financial, tax, legal, mortgage, or real-estate advice.
 Illinois property tax rates, housing costs, and local market conditions vary significantly by township, school district, and property type.
+Cook County's triennial reassessment cycle can produce year-to-year tax changes that are not reflected in static models.
 Consult licensed Illinois professionals before making housing decisions.